turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/7-stake-vision.md

 period for the total amount that is unstaked.
 This makes it more complicated to manage access to your staked NEAR.

 ## The STAKE Solution

 The [STAKE][2] Token provides a solution by issuing fungible tokens for your staked NEAR, which I covered in my prior [You Can Have Your Stake and Trade It Too][4].

 However, [STAKE][2] offers much more than simply providing tradeable fungible tokens for your staked NEAR.
 It captures more value by combining staking rewards and contract rewards, transforming [STAKE][2] into **Internet Money with Super Powers**.
 Contract rewards are a percentage of the transaction fees that are provided back to the contracts that were run during that transaction.
-The percentage of fees which are allocated to this reward is set to a minimum value as system-level parameter, initially 30%.
+The percentage of fees which are allocated to this reward is set to a minimum value of initially 30%.
 The super powers are provided by the contract rewards coupled with the power of compounding that boost the overall yield for [STAKE][2] tokens:

 ![STAKE Token is Internet Money with Super Powers](../../../../.gitbook/assets/oysterpack-near-stake-token-overview-1-.png)
 - STAKE token contract contributes contract rewards to the staking pool